Mananchira: History

-In the late 19th century, Calicut's municipal council decreed that the pond was to be reserved exclusively for drinking purposes, and prohibited its use for bathing, washing and recreational activities—a ruling that has remained in place ever since.
+In the late 19th century, Kozhikode's municipal council decreed that the pond was to be reserved exclusively for drinking purposes, and prohibited its use for bathing, washing and recreational activities—a ruling that has remained in place ever since.
 The pond is an important source of drinking water for Kozhikode, but is susceptible to pollution from municipal sewage, domestic waste, and pollutants from nearby textile factories.
 An analysis of the water in 2000 by scientists from the Central Water Analysis Laboratory and Pondicherry Central University found that the pond was particularly bacteriologically contaminated during the monsoon season, and was highly alkaline afterwards.

 New park

-Mananchira Square, a park complex surrounding the lake was opened in 1994.
+Mananchira square, a park complex surrounding the lake was opened in 1994.
 Previously the Mananchira Square was known as Mananchira Maidanam (Playground) and was famous for football.
 Several football tournaments were conducted here.
 The Mananchira Maidanam was also famous for the religious activity called Mananchira Ayyappan Vilakku.
 The Mananchira Maidanam was transformed and named as Mananchira Square up on the leadership of then Kozhikode District Collector Mr Amitabh Kant, who was the administrator, by closing two roads in the vicinity.
 The place for conducting the Mananchira Ayyappan Vilakku (a religious function held every December) was shifted to Muthalakulam Maidanam (A ground near by to Mananchira Square / Maidanam, which was developed after filling a pond named Muthalakkulam).